Lillie May Nicholson: Biography

 Nicholson was born near Aromas, California on August 29, 1884, on the family ranch.
 In 1907, she graduated from the California State Normal School in San Jose and moved to Honolulu, Hawaii where she taught school for two years (1908–1910).
 Then she taught in Watsonville, California (1910–1911) and studied watercolor painting with L. Minnie Pardee for a year.
 Soon she was off to Kyoto, Japan studying art under J. Taguchi from 1911 to 1916.

 After returning to California, she continued her art studies for five years at the California School of Fine Arts (which later became the San Francisco Art Institute).
 There she was greatly influenced by Gottardo Piazzoni.
 During 1921–1922 she traveled and painted in Italy and France.

 She was married to Paul DeWolf in 1925 for only one year.
 Even though the union was short-lived she was sometimes known as Lillie De Wolf.
-From 1923–1938 she maintained a studio in Pacific Grove, California and specialized in coastal scenes and the fishing industry around Monterey.
+From 1923 to 1938 she maintained a studio in Pacific Grove, California and specialized in coastal scenes and the fishing industry around Monterey.
 Considered an Impressionist, she chose vivid colors and used loose horizontal brush strokes.

 In 1938, she changed careers and closed her art studio.
 After moving to Oakland, California, she became an aircraft mechanic and inspector at the Alameda Naval Air Station.